Brain & Spine Tumor Center at Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital

 - Advanced radiation therapy treatments – These include Stereotactic Radiosurgery (SRS), Tomotherapy®, and RapidArc®, advanced radiotherapy technologies that improve dose conformity, and may shorten treatment times.

 - Proton therapy – One of the most precise forms of radiation therapy, proton treatment can be controlled so most of the radiation ends up directly in the tumor, reducing the risk of damage to surrounding healthy tissues, and causing fewer short- and long-term side effects.
 It has been effective in treating certain types of brain and spine cancer.
-Northwestern Medicine is the first and only health system in Illinois, and the ninth in the country, to offer proton therapy at the Northwestern Medicine Chicago Proton Center in Warrenville.1
+The Northwestern Medicine Proton Center in Warrenville is the first proton center in Illinois, and the ninth in the country, to offer proton therapy.

 - Gamma Knife® Radiosurgery - Gamma Knife® radiosurgery is an advanced cancer treatment used in multidisciplinary care plans at the Brain and Spine Tumor Center at Northwestern Medicine Cancer Care Center Warrenville.
 Gamma Knife is particularly well suited to treat brain tumors in difficult locations with less damage to surrounding healthy tissues.
 Benign, malignant, recurrent or metastatic brain tumors can all benefit from the precision of this safer treatment option.